-What makes for the best wireless keyboard depends a lot on how you plan to use it.
-Are you a couch gamer or a productivity focused neat freak who just wants the best wireless keyboard so you can maintain a clean-looking desk?
-Are you after a clacker that can switch between multiple devices on the fly, or do you need something that’s compact and travel-friendly so you can bang out a few emails and documents on the go?
+The best wireless keyboard for you depends mostly on how (and where) you plan to use it and just what you plan to do with it.
+Are you a couch gamer, a productivity user who craves a tidy workspace, or are you after a clacker that can switch between multiple PCs, smartphones and tablets on the fly?
+Or is the best wireless keyboard for you something that’s compact and travel-friendly so you can bang out a few emails and documents on the go?
+And if you care, looks can factor in fairly heavily as well.

-You’ll find picks for all those use cases (and more) below.
-But first, here’s some key things to consider when deciding on a wireless keyboard:
+You’ll find picks and some alternatives for all those use cases below.
+But first, here are some important considerations when deciding what's the best wireless keyboard for you.

 Wireless Keyboard Shopping Tips

-Backlighting / RGB: The cheapest wireless keyboards won’t have any backlighting at all, which is OK if you always use your keyboard in a well-lit space.
-But if you’re the type who works late into the night and you don’t want to (or can’t) switch on bright overhead lights, a keyboard with backlit keys is important.
+Backlighting / RGB: The cheapest wireless keyboards won’t have backlighting, which is OK if you always use your keyboard in a well-lit space.
+But if you work or game late into the night and don’t want to (or can’t) switch on overhead lights, a keyboard with backlit keys is what you want.
+A single light color will get the job done, but RGB backlighting lets you change things up.

 Pick your switch: Not all of the best wireless keyboards will use mechanical switches.
 But of those that do, you’ll have plenty of switch options, depending on the model you choose.
-Many gamers prefer linear switches (often labeled as red) because they make it easier to mash the same buttons repeatedly in quick succession.
-However, this design can lead to more mistakes when typing.
+Many gamers prefer linear switches (often labeled as red or brown) because they make it easier to mash the same buttons repeatedly in quick succession.
+However, this kind of switch can lead to more mistakes (often repeated letters) when typing.

-Many people who type for a living prefer “clicky” switches with a tactile bump (often labeled as blue) that you can feel when the switch actuates.
-But blue switches are often fairly loud, which can bother other people nearby or even the person typing.
+Those who type for a living usually prefer “clicky” switches with a tactile bump (often labeled as blue, white or green) that you can feel when the switch actuates.
+But clicky switches are often noisy, which can bother other people nearby (or even the person typing or gaming).

-There are dozens of other switch types, including optical mechanical and even membrane -- which tend to have a mushier feel, but are much better at surviving things like spilled drinks.
+There are dozens of other switch types, including optical-mechanical and membrane.
+The latter tend to have a mushier feel but are much better at surviving things like spilled drinks.
 The type of switch that’s best for you depends on personal preferences and your use cases and needs.
-So whenever possible, get an inexpensive switch tester to try out different options or try to find a keyboard you’re considering in a store to get a feel for it before buying.
+So whenever possible, get an inexpensive switch tester to try out different options, or try to find a keyboard you’re considering in a store to get a feel for it before buying.

 Full-size, tenkeyless or smaller?
-Tenkeyless keyboards drop the numpad, while 65% ones eliminate navigation keys and 60% boards also cut the arrow keys.
-While some users want every possible key, others prefer a smaller keyboard that gives them more space on their desk or is easier to travel with.
+Tenkeyless keyboards nix the numberpad, while 65% models often eliminate navigation keys, and 60% boards also usually cut the arrow keys.
+While some will want every possible key, others prefer a smaller keyboard that gives them more space on their desk or a smaller size to travel with.

-Bluetooth or RF dongle: If you want a keyboard that you can use with smartphones and tablets, opt for a Bluetooth keyboard.
-Most laptops and some desktops these days also support Bluetooth, so these are good if you want to use your best wireless keyboard with multiple devices, as well.
+Bluetooth or RF dongle: If you want a wireless keyboard that you can use with smartphones and tablets, opt for a Bluetooth keyboard.
+Most laptops and many desktops these days also support Bluetooth, so these are good if you want to use your best wireless keyboard with multiple devices as well.

-That said, if you’re only going to use your keyboard with a PC or Mac, a keyboard that uses some form of radio frequency (RF) dongle is worth considering.
-You’ll need a spare USB port to plug in the RF transceiver, but generally pairing is a lot simpler with a keyboard that uses RF.
-In most cases, you just plug in the dongle, turn on the keyboard, and you’re ready to start typing.
+But if you’re only going to use your keyboard with a PC or Mac, a keyboard that uses some form of radio frequency (RF) dongle is worth considering.
+You’ll need a spare USB port to plug in the RF transceiver, but pairing is a lot simpler with a keyboard that uses RF.
+In most cases, you just need to plug in the dongle, turn on the keyboard, and you’re ready to start typing in seconds.

 The Best Wireless Keyboards You Can Buy Today